oren0e/watchmon/README.md

 # Installation

-Currently the installation is done by cloning this repo and running `make install`.
+Currently the installation is done by:

+1. Cloning this repo
+2. Checking if Rust is installed: `make check_rust`.
+If rust is not installed this will download and install it
+3. Running `make install`

 A `crates.io` release is planned.

 # Usage